dirttop/Backlog-Interface/README.md

 ## Introduction

 This interface provides a simple way to catalog and track Steam Games in your backlog.
 It interacts with the Backlog API via a middleware proxy to ensure API keys are never exposed to the client.
+For stable builds look to version branches.
+The main branch is unstable and may be subject to changes.

 ## Getting Started
 This section will get you started with running the interface locally or deploying it to Azure.